aaltogamers/AG_web/src/content/events/ag-valorant-tournament-2023.md

 image: /images/agvalo.png
 description: >-
-  It’s time for the first real competition of the Fall semester and that’s of course the Valorant Tournament!
+  It’s time for the first real competition of the Fall semester and that’s of course the Valorant Tournament🏆

-  Gather a team of friends or join a flex team to compete against other teams in this epic battle for cash and glory on October 22!
+  Gather a group of friends or join a flex team to compete against others in this epic battle for cash and glory!
 tldr: |-
   #### WHERE?